 Android choose Eclipse, that sounds logical because Eclipse is really well done for Java programming.

-Of course Google is aware of this situation and it already propose a replacement in alpha: android studio.
+Of course Google is aware of this situation and it already proposes a replacement in alpha: android studio.

-Problem is that this is not stable yet and doesn’t allow full stack programing yet.
+Problem is that this is not stable yet and doesn't allow full stack programming yet.

 So Eclipse it is.